 South Carolina Fair Housing Act: An Overview

-As a landlord, you have a responsibility to treat your tenants equally and with respect.
+You have a responsibility to treat your tenants equally and with respect.
+This includes understanding and abiding by the Fair Housing Law.

 It wasn’t until the 1950s and 60s that the clamor for fair housing began.
-The Civil Rights Movement played a key role in bringing an end to housing discrimination as well as in private employment.
+The Civil Rights Movement played a key role in bringing an end to discrimination in living accommodations as well as in private employment.

-The first two pieces of legislation aimed at addressing discrimination were the Rumford Fair Housing Act of 1963 and the Civil Rights Act of 1964.
-However, the real groundbreaking legislation—the Fair Housing Act—came four years later.
+The first two pieces of legislation aimed at addressing discrimination were the Rumford Fair Housing Law of 1963 and the Civil Rights Act of 1964.
+However, the real groundbreaking legislation—the Act—came four years later.

-The Federal Fair Housing Act prohibits discrimination in housing based on seven protected classes:
+The Federal Housing Act prohibits discrimination in living accommodations based on seven protected classes:

 A tenant holds the red and black harness of a golden retriever, which reads ‘Service dog’.

-1. Race: As a landlord, you must treat all tenants fairly regardless of their race.
+1. Race: You must treat all tenants fairly regardless of their race according to the Federal Fair Housing Act.

-2. Color: Your policies and actions should be fair toward everyone, no matter their appearance.
+2. Color: The actstates that your policies and actions should be fair toward everyone, no matter their appearance.

-3. Religion: It would be illegal for a landlord to, for example, refuse housing to a tenant on the basis of them belonging to a certain religious belief.
+3. Religion: It would be illegal and against the Federal Fair Housing Act to, for example, refuse accommodations to a resident on the basis of them belonging to a certain religious belief.

-5. Familial Status: Having children or the lack thereof shouldn’t be a basis for treating a tenant differently.
+5. Familial Status: Having children or the lack thereof shouldn’t be a basis for treating a resident differently.
+You cannot refuse to rent units to families.
+You must treat all tenants equally, regardless of familial status.

-6. Sex: No matter a tenant’s sex, everyone has a right to equal treatment in housing matters.
+6. Sex: No matter a tenant’s sex, everyone has a right to equal treatment in accommodation matters, under the Fair Housing Laws.

 What Acts Might Qualify as Discriminatory?

-According to the South Carolina Human Rights Commission, the following acts qualify as discriminatory:
+According to the South Carolina Human Rights Commission, the following acts qualify as discriminatory and against The Federal Housing Act:

-• Refusing to rent your property on a bona fide offer.
+• Refusing to rent your units on a bona fide offer.

-• Lying about the availability of your rental property.
+• Lying about the availability of your rental.

-• Offering different terms and conditions to different tenants.
+• Offering different terms and conditions to different tenants of a different national origin.

 • Refusing to make reasonable modifications or modifications for disabled tenants.

-• Persuading a tenant to rent based on perceptions about the future neighborhood’s demographics.
+• Persuading a resident to rent based on perceptions about the future neighborhood’s demographics.

 • Screening tenants discriminatorily based on their race, color, nationality, or any other protected class.

-• Retaliating against your tenant for reporting you for housing discrimination
+• Retaliating against your resident for reporting you for housing discrimination

-• Increasing rent for your tenant based on a protected class.
+• Increasing the rent of your units for your resident based on a protected class.

 • Advertising your property in a manner that discourages certain groups of people from applying.